Prajyotsanadas/Python-Practice/README.md

+# Python-Practice
-Learning Python from basics to dsa in python
+Practice Python from the very basics to dsa in Python